ingsoft-famaf/HoustonWHAP/srs/uses_cases.md

 * Use case # 10: Create new category.
     * Principal actor: User.
-    * Precondition: The user is login.
+    * Precondition: User has Internet connection, a browser installed, an account in the system, is already logged in and the Web Server is running.
     * Successful scenario:
         1. The user select "Create new category".
         2. El sistema muestra el campo para que se escriba el nombre de la categoria.